slideshow-templates/slideshow-reveal.js/BUILD.md

 ## Alternatives

-Thanks to Adolfo Villafiorita for all the work on packaging shower (w/ s9).
+Thanks to Adolfo Villafiorita for all the work on packaging reveal.js (w/ s9).
 Keep it up.
 See <https://github.com/avillafiorita/slideshow-reveal.js>